spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/10-dev-engine/03-deploy-k8s-cluster.md

 ## Deploy the Application

-The following steps will guide you through deploying the application on the cluster.
-You will start with the modification of the cluster profile with the addition of the manifest, then the configuration of the manifest, and the deploy of the application.
+The following steps will guide you through deploying an application to your host cluster.
+You begin by modifying the cluster profile you created earlier and adding a custom manifest to the cluster profile.
-The deploy of the application can be done when you create the cluster or, like in this tutorial, after the creation of the cluster.

 <br />